nativefier/nativefier/README.md

 ## Introduction

-Nativefier is a command-line tool to easily create a "desktop app" for any web site with minimal fuss.
+Nativefier is a command-line tool to easily create a “desktop app” for any web site with minimal fuss.
 Apps are wrapped by [Electron](https://www.electronjs.org/) (which uses Chromium under the hood) in an OS executable (`.app`, `.exe`, etc) usable on Windows, macOS and Linux.